Create a Christmas bucket list using the chalkboard free printable!

 Christmas Books- Here are some of our favorite books.

 Act of Kindness- Check out these great ideas!

 Build a Snowman- If you don’t live where there is snow, then break out the playdough!

-Candy Canes- Surprise your kids to candy canes after school.
+Candy Canes- Surprise your kids with candy canes after school.

 Camp Out by the Tree- One night let your kids sleep out by the Christmas tree

 Take a Picture- Whether this is a family selfie or staged photo, have fun with capturing a memory.